 “Academic jazz” is a phrase that startles me.
 What does it mean?
-Toady jazz music, jazz dance and jazz poetry are mainstream academic subjects.
-Libraries of books on jazz theory, performance, improvisation, history, analyses, and personalities abound.
-Many believe jazz, particularly in its bebop and Avant-Garde forms, are intellectual making it suitable for academic inquiry.
-If intellectual giants such as Langston Hughes, James Baldwin, Ralph Ellison, Cornel West have been steeped in jazz in jazz and its expression, it has to be intellectual.
+Today jazz music, jazz dance and jazz poetry are mainstream academic subjects.
+Libraries of books on jazz theory, performance, improvisation, history, analyses, events, styles, and personalities abound.
+Many believe jazz, particularly in its bebop and Avant-Garde forms, are intellectual, making it suitable for academic inquiry.
+If public intellectual giants such as Langston Hughes, James Baldwin, Ralph Ellison, Cornel West, Jack Kerouac, Amiri Baraka, have been steeped in jazz and its expression, it has to be intellectual.
 Nevertheless, jazz music was not created in university departments or conservatories of music.
 It came out of Africa, a continent perceived as backward.
 Most of the earliest practitioners of jazz in the USA could not read nor write English or music.
 They learnt and played their musical crafts by ear.
 That said, we may be confronted with the question, does academic jazz or the jazz of academics’ matter?Continue reading

 Ayo Odebisi, also known as Paramole, would have turned sixty-five Wednesday, 28th of April.
 He was not a man you could forget.
 The aura he projected on those around him and his immediate environment contributed to the weight of words and ways.
 I never met anyone as sincere with himself and about the whole palate called life.
 He stood as an exemplar of the human spirit.
 I never get carried away by his thought; he was not superhuman, he was human and humane.Continue reading